EnigmaCurry/d.rymcg.tech/_terminal/nix/README.md

 can configure your other Docker server to only allow admin access from the bastion host.
 For example, you could simply turn off the bastion host to deny all access, and only turn it on when you need to change something.
-A great use for a usb powered raspberry pi zero.
+A great use for a small ARM64 raspberry pi.

 ## Config